 Note that these criteria may or may not constitute the reason for stopping a session.
 It could be that one of the criteria could be enough if the turn person repeats it enough or the energy from the behavior onsets with such great intensity that it compromises the practitioner's ability to be in connection or be effective with the turn person and the group.
 Or, there are several of these criteria that stack up and disturb the healthy development of the session.

 If one or any of these criteria show up or reach a critical mass, it is important for the facilitator to indicate an inquiry or re-evaluation about what is happening in the session.
 In addition it is necessary to name what is happening, and to not proceed until a healthy sense of connection is re-established.
-It is also essential to restate the turn person's intention and perceive that the what ever is happening is in some substantial ways serving the turn person's intention for the session.
+It is also essential to restate the turn person's intention and perceive that what ever is happening is in some substantial way serving the turn person's intention for the session.

 The common characteristic for all of the behaviors in each list is a loss of connection and loss of function of the social nervous system.
 More than likely there will be a breech of one or more of the Castellino Principles that govern and provide the structure for the safety of the group, especially the principle of mutual support and cooperation.